RockLikeAmadeus/swe-toolbox/language-reference/rust-reference/unorganized.md

 - Add dependencies to project with `$ cargo add my-dependency`, much like npm's `$npm install my-dependency`, but you have to have installed `cargo-edit` first: `$ cargo install cargo-edit`.
 - `$ cargo install my-dep` is the Rust equivalent of globally installing in Node with `$npm install --global my-dep`
 - Build tool: Rust apparently needs something like the "make" tool.
 You can use make, or there are alternatives like `cargo-make`, or `cargo-cmd`, or as the author of "From JavaScript to Rust" recommends, `just`
+- Workspaces: you can manage workspaces for managing multiple small modules in a larger project with the `[workspace]` entry in your `cargo.toml` file
+    - Also check out `cargo-workspaces`
+- You might want to install `cargo-expand` for demystifying some uses of macros